DylanBlockchainDev/Indexed-Stablecoin/README.md

 The modifications I made are explained below.

-Decentralized Stable Coin Engine (DSCEngine) Project The Decentralized Stable Coin Engine (DSCEngine) is a blockchain-based solution designed to create a decentralized stablecoin (DSC) that is pegged to a stable asset or a reference price, typically a fiat currency like USD.
+Decentralized Stable Coin Engine (DSCEngine) Project.
+The Decentralized Stable Coin Engine (DSCEngine) is a blockchain-based solution designed to create a decentralized stablecoin (DSC) that is pegged to a stable asset or a reference price, typically a fiat currency like USD.
 The engine utilizes Chainlink's Price Feeds to securely integrate real-world market data and ensure the stability of the DSC token's value.

 This project is meant to be a stablecoin where users can deposit WETH and WBTC in exchange for a token that will be pegged to the returned indexed average value from the IndexedAssetPriceFeed.sol contract.